metapensiero/metapensiero.pj/README.rst

 Another goal is to just convert single modules or entire dir tree structures without emitting concatenated or minified files.
 This is left to the Javascript tooling of your choice.
-I use `webpack`__ which has BabelJS integration to getting this job done.
+I use `webpack`__ which has BabelJS integration to get this job done.
 Check out the bundled example.

 __ http://webpack.github.io/